 Note that there are many ways to implement a thread-safe method without using

-modifier (e.g. synchronized
+the synchronized modifier (e.g. synchronized statements using explicit

 locks, or other locking constructs).
-When overriding a synchronized
+When overriding a synchronized method

-with a method that is thread-safe but does not have the synchronized
+with a method that is thread-safe but does not have the synchronized modifier,

-consider adding @SuppressWarnings("UnsynchronizedOverridesSynchronized")
+consider adding @SuppressWarnings("UnsynchronizedOverridesSynchronized") and

 an explanation.